oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Users cannot change macro settings.
 - Defender for Endpoint centrally stores EDR logs for all Windows 10 blueprint devices.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for hardening any third-party browsers (e.g. Google Chrome) that are deployed to CloudSystem endpoints.
-The [United Kingdom Government provides guidance on hardening Chrome](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/380011/Browser_Security_Guidance_-_Google_Chrome.pdf) specifically which Agencies may choose to follow.
+- The organisation is responsible for hardening any third-party browsers (e.g. Google Chrome) that are deployed to CloudSystem endpoints.
+The [United Kingdom Government provides guidance on hardening Chrome](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/380011/Browser_Security_Guidance_-_Google_Chrome.pdf) specifically which organisations may choose to follow.
-- The Agency is responsible for reviewing EDR logs in relation to macro executions.
+- The organisation is responsible for reviewing EDR logs in relation to macro executions.

 ### Authentication hardening